dbashford/mimosa/README.md

  You can change to using an embedded default (not-extendable) Express server by changing the `server.useDefaultServer` configuration to `true`.
 If you created a project using the --noexpress flag, this will have already been done for you.

+#### One Time Asset Build (build)

+ If you just want to compile a set of assets, and you don't want to start up a watching process to do it, you can use Mimosa's build command.

+    $ mimosa build

+ This will run through your assets and compile any that need compiling, deliver the results to the public directory, and then exit.
+If you want to do this with optimization, provide a --optimize flag.
+This will compile all the assets, and then create the requirejs optimized files for use in production.

+    $ mimosa build --optimize

 #### Copy Config (config)

     $ mimosa config